-"Confidential Information" means trade secrets, patentable or non-patentable inventions and ideas, know-how, formulae, processes, designs, sketches, plans, drawings, specifications, reports, projections, plant and equipment expansion plans, lists of employees, customers and suppliers, monetizing techniques and strategies, commodity and derivatives hedging and trading strategies and techniques, financial statements and other financial data, pricing information, cost and expense information, product development, strategic and marketing plans and all other information, data and experience of any kind whatsoever, whether technical, marketing or financial, regarding the business, facilities and operations of Customer and its Affiliates or of ENA and its Affiliates, as the case may be, whether oral, written or electronic.
+"Confidential Information" means trade secrets, patentable or non-patentable inventions and ideas, know-how, formulae, processes, designs, sketches, plans, drawings, specifications, reports, projections, plant and equipment expansion plans, lists of employees, customers and suppliers, monetizing techniques and strategies, commodity and derivatives hedging and trading strategies and techniques, financial statements and other financial data, pricing information, cost and expense information, product development, strategic and marketing plans and all other information, data and experience of any kind whatsoever, whether technical, marketing or financial, regarding the business, facilities and operations of Palo Alto and its Affiliates or of ENA and its Affiliates, as the case may be, whether oral, written or electronic.
 "Confidential Information" also shall be deemed to include all notes, analyses, compilations, studies, interpretations and other documents or electronic recording, which reflect Confidential Information furnished pursuant to the terms of any Operational Agreements, or any transaction contemplated hereby or thereby.
 The term "Confidential information" shall not include information which a recipient can demonstrate: (a) is or becomes generally available to the public other than as a result of disclosure by the recipient; (b) was within the recipient's possession prior to it being furnished by or on behalf of the other Party, provided that the source of such information was not known by the recipient to be bound by a confidentiality agreement with, or other contractual, legal or fiduciary obligation of confidentiality to, the disclosing party or any other party with respect to such information; (c) becomes available to the recipient on a non-confidential basis from a source other than the disclosing party or any of its Representatives, provided that such source is not known by the recipient to be bound by a confidentiality agreement with, or other contractual, legal or fiduciary obligation of confidentiality to, the disclosing party or any other party with respect to such information; or (d) was independently developed by the recipient without reference to the Confidential Information, provided such independent development can reasonably be demonstrated by the recipient.
 The term "recipient", as used in this Agreement, refers to the Person receiving any item of Confidential Information and the Affiliates of such Person.

 "Consequential Damages" shall have the meaning assigned to such term in Section13.4.